Eschatologue/CM_wiki/docs/class/paladin/blade.md

 ### Level 3: Sacred Duel

-As a Bonus Action, you can expend one use of your Channel Divinity to force a creature within 30 feet of you to make a Wisdom saving throw, on a failed save they are locked in a Sacred duel with you, designating you and your target as Duelists for 1 minute, or until one of you have the ^^Unconcious^^ condition.
+As a :rsc-b: Bonus Action, you can expend one use of your Channel Divinity to begin a Sacred Duel between you and another creature that agrees to the duel within 30 feet of you, designating you as duelists for 1 minute, or until one of you have the ^^Unconcious^^ condition.
 Your use of Channel Divinity is not expended if the creature succeed the saving throw.

 Duelists are under the following effects: